hugabor/bundle-js/README.md

 # bundle-js

-Bundle your JavaScript projects for either the browser or Node.js
+Bundle your inter-dependent Javascript files in the correct order

 Install: